How to Tell If a Spinel Is Real: A Complete Guide for Gem Lovers

-Spinel is a captivating gemstone that has often been mistaken for other precious stones like rubies and sapphires.
+Spinel is a gemstone that has often been mistaken for other precious stones like rubies and sapphires.

 Its vibrant colours and remarkable brilliance make it a favourite among gem enthusiasts and jewellers alike.